 NZX AI forecast: can machine learning predict New Zealand stocks?

-Every global AI stock tool ignores the NZX β too small, too illiquid, not worth the engineering.
+Every global AI stock tool ignores the NZX — too small, too illiquid, not worth the engineering.
 As a New Zealand company, we don't.
-Here's an honest look at whether machine learning can forecast NZX-listed stocks, the unique challenges of a small market, and our early (small-sample) numbers.
+Here's an honest look at whether machine learning can forecast NZX-listed stocks — including the uncomfortable fact that, on roughly 1,823 verified predictions, our home market currently runs below a coin flip.

 I built Trading Agent in Auckland.
 So the question I get asked most by other Kiwis is the simplest one: does any of this work on the NZX?